Hiram Johnson: 1912 vice presidential campaign

 In 1912, Johnson was a founder of the national Progressive Party and ran as the party's vice presidential candidate, sharing a ticket with former President Theodore Roosevelt.
-Roosevelt and Johnson narrowly carried California but finished second nationally behind the Democratic ticket of Woodrow Wilson and Thomas Marshall.
+Roosevelt and Johnson narrowly carried California but finished second nationally behind the Democratic ticket of Woodrow Wilson and Thomas R. Marshall.
 Their second-place finish, ahead of incumbent Republican President William Howard Taft, remains among the strongest for any third party in American history.

 Johnson was re-elected governor of California in 1914 as the Progressive Party candidate, gaining nearly twice the votes of his Republican opponent John D. Fredericks.
+In 1917, as one of his final acts as governor before ascending to the U.S. Senate, Johnson signed Senate Constitutional Amendment 26, providing health insurance for all in the Golden State.
+Then it was put on the ballot for ratification.
+A coalition of insurance companies took out an ad in The Chronicle, warning it "would spell social ruin to the United States."
+Every voter in the state, as recounted in a recent issue of the New Yorker, "received in the mail a pamphlet with a picture of the Kaiser and the words 'Born in Germany.
+Do you want it in California?'"
+The ballot measure failed, 27%–73%.